 If you wait until afterward to think about which metrics are important to you, what your goals are, and how the changes you're proposing might affect user behavior, then you might not set up the test in the most effective way.

 3. Create a 'control' and a 'challenger.'

 You now have your independent variable, your dependent variable, and your desired outcome.
-Use this information to set up the unaltered version of whatever you're testing as your "control."
-If you're testing a web page, this is the unaltered web page as it exists already.
+Use this information to set up the unaltered version of whatever you're testing as your control scenario.
+If you're testing a web page, this is the unaltered page as it exists already.
 If you're testing a landing page, this would be the landing page design and copy you would normally use.

-From there, build a variation, or a "challenger" -- the website, landing page, or email you’ll test against your control.
-For example, if you're wondering whether including a testimonial on a landing page would make a difference, set up your control page with no testimonials.
-Then, create your variation with a testimonial.
+From there, build a challenger — the altered website, landing page, or email that you’ll test against your control.
+For example, if you're wondering whether adding a testimonial to a landing page would make a difference in conversions, set up your control page with no testimonials.
+Then, create your challenger with a testimonial.